RobLoach/Fairline-Unitset/README.md

 # Usage

-1. Download the repository to your `mods` directory
-2. Run Unciv, and in the Mods view, set Fairline to be a "Permanent audiovisual mod"
+1. Run Unciv
+2. Open the Mods menu
+3. At the top right, expand and search for "Fairline"
+4. Select Fairline and download it
+5. Enable "Permanent audiovisual mod"
+6. In Options > Display, select the Fairline Unitset
-3. In Options > Display, set "Unit Icon Opacity" to 0%
+7. In Options > Display, set "Unit Icon Opacity" to 0%

 ## Development

+1. Use git to clone the repository to your mods directory
 1. Acquire one of the unit sets at the [Civ Scenario League](https://sleague.civfanatics.com)
 2. Make sure the image has an alpha transparent layer
 3. Use Aseprite to extract the sprite sheet with "Replace Color"